Diaa-Eldeen-E/myRTOS/README.md

 - Priority preemptive multi-level queue with round robin scheduling algorithm.
 - Context switching supports many modes of operation.
 - Uses supervisor system calls to isolate the OS layer.
-- Two modes of operation: thread mode and kernel mode.
-	- Separate stack pointer for each mode.
+- Two modes of operation with separate stack pointers for each mode:
-	- Kernel mode has privileged access.
+	- Kernel mode:
-	- Thread mode has un-privileged access.
+		- Privileged access.
 		- OS routines run in kernel mode.
+	- Thread mode:
+		- Non-Privileged access.
-	- User threads run in thread mode.
+		- User routines run in thread mode.
 - Supports mutex and semaphore synchronization.
 - Supports mailbox for threads communication.
 - A config header file to control the RTOS e.g. FPU_ENABLED, PRIORTY_LEVELS and Tick period.
 - Provides an OS_delay function for periodic routines.
-- Depends totaly on static allocation i.e. requires 0 heap space.
+- Depends on static allocation.
 - Provides an idle task hook.